raindevteam/rain/doc/design/handler.md

 ### Optimization

-Trying to find better ways to handle implementations explain in the previous sections has been fruitless.
+Trying to find better ways to handle implementations explained in the previous sections has been fruitless.
 That said, what the current implementations offer should not be so easily dismissed.
 Creating listeners requires very little effort as a function needs only be defined.
 Also, because said function is casted into